black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-JazHarlow/GitHomework.md

 Whilst I feel I have a good understanding of Git and GitHub, I still feel that only more practice will get me more confident on GitHub.
 Knowimg when to commit and push will be quite a scary task when out in the real world.

-I'm really grateful for this task to help me understand and I love that GitHub have provided some great resources to go through such as ["Git and GitHub learning resources"] (https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources) I think this will be super helpful in future.
+I'm really grateful for this task to help me understand and I love that GitHub have provided some great resources to go through such as ["Git and GitHub learning resources"] (https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources) I think this will be super helpful to look into in the future.